-There are tons of tips for how to live frugally to pay off debt, but today, I have gathered some of what I feel are the best ways for you to focus your income to get rid of debt and create financial freedom.
+There are tons of tips for how to live frugally to pay off debt out there.
+But today, I have gathered some of what I feel are the best ways for you to focus your income to get rid of debt and create financial freedom.
 Some simple changes in how you view money can truly make all the difference in the world.

 Create a functional household budget.

 A functional household budget is actually looking at your true reliable monthly income and true reliable monthly expenses.
-Fluctuating pay from part-time jobs that aren’t consistent, sales online or occasional side jobs are not consistent and shouldn’t be included.
-Focus on what is your primary income, then create a list of all of your regularly occurring expenses.
+Fluctuating pay from part-time jobs that aren’t consistent, selling something online or occasional side jobs are not consistent and shouldn’t be included in your household budget.
+Focus on what is your primary income, then create a list of all your regularly occurring expenses.
 This list should include things like housing, utilities, transportation, health, savings, groceries and similar items.

 Understand wants versus needs.

 This is one of the biggest things to understand when you want to know how to live frugally to pay off debt.
 It boils down to what is coming in as income and going out as expenses.
-Typically the expenses that are necessary are what have to go.
+Typically the expenses that are unnecessary are what have to go.
 What is necessary to some is not to others.
-For my online business I have to have high-speed Internet with faster speeds than some.
-Others can do fine with a lower plan or simply using their cellular phone carrier for using the Internet.
+For my online business I have to have Internet at home to do my work efficiently.
+Others can do with using their cellular phone carrier for using the Internet.
 What is a necessity to me is a want for them.
 Take the time to look in detail at each item on your expense sheet and determine what can be removed as a want until you are better able to afford it.

 Things to consider that are typically wants and not needs: